Troubleshooting guide for OpenVPN Access Server AWS tiered instance licensing

 2017-10-04 19:32:33+0200 [-] AWS INFO: error getting instance ID: 'NoneType' object has no attribute '__getitem__': aws/info:271 (exceptions.TypeError)

-You should be seeing a fair amount of debug information.
-You can attempt to make sense of this yourself or send it to us on the support ticket system so we can analyze it for you.
+If you see different errors, you can attempt to make sense of them yourself or send them to us on the support ticket system so we can analyze it for you.